Rat-baiting

-Rat-baiting is a blood sport that involves releasing captured rats in an enclosed space with spectators betting on how long a dog, usually a terrier, takes to kill the rats.
+Rat-baiting is a blood sport that involves releasing captured rats in an enclosed space with spectators betting on how long a dog, usually a terrier and sometimes referred to as a ratter, takes to kill the rats.
 Often, two dogs competed, with the winner receiving a cash prize.
 It is now illegal in most countries.

 History

 In 1835, the Parliament of the United Kingdom implemented an act called the Cruelty to Animals Act 1835, which prohibited the baiting of some animals, such as the bull, bear, and other large mammals.
 However, the law was not enforced for rat baiting and competitions came to the forefront as a gambling sport.
 It was very popular in Ireland even before 1835, because of the limited space in larger cities, Dublin and Belfast especially.
-Some families sought to profit from the large numbers of vermin plaguing the cities and country sides.
-Many countries adopted this sport after 1835, England having one of the largest participation rates.
-At one time, London even had at least 70 rat pits.
+Some families sought to profit from the large numbers of vermin plaguing the cities and countryside.
+Many countries adopted this sport after 1835, with England having one of the largest participation rates.
+At one time, London had at least 70 rat pits.

 Atmosphere

-James Wentworth Day, a follower of the sport of rat baiting, described his experience and the atmosphere at one of the last old rat pits in London during those times.
+James Wentworth Day, a follower of the illegal sport of rat-baiting, described his experience and the atmosphere at one of the last old rat pits in London during those times.

 Rules

 The officials included a referee and timekeeper.
 Pits were sometimes covered above with wire mesh or had additional security devices installed on the walls to prevent the rats from escaping.
 Rules varied from match to match.

 In one variation, a weight handicap was set for each dog.
 The competing dog had to kill as many rats as the number of pounds the dog weighed, within a specific, preset time.
 The prescribed number of rats was released and the dog was put in the ring.
 The clock started the moment the dog touched the ground.
 When the dog seized the last rat, his owner grabbed it and the clock stopped.

 Rats that were thought still to be alive were laid out on the table in a circle before the referee.
-The referee then struck the animals three times on the tail with a stick.
+The referee then struck the animal three times on the tail with a stick.
 If a rat managed to crawl out of the circle, it was considered to be alive.
 Depending on the particular rules for that match, the dog may be disqualified or have to go back in the ring with these rats and kill them.
 The new time was added to the original time.

 A combination of the quickest time, the number of rats, and the dog's weight decided the victory.
 A rate of five seconds per rat killed was considered quite satisfactory; 15 rats in a minute was an excellent result.

 Cornered rats will attack and can deliver a very painful bite.
 Not uncommonly, a ratter (rat-killing dog) was left with only one eye in its retirement.